Galatas Palace: Archaeology

+led by Nikos Panagiotakis, covered a very wide area (about 800 square kilometers) using an interview based system common at that time.
+The second between 2005 and 2007, led by L. Vance Watrous, was more narrowly focused (79 square kilometers) and used a field walking approach.

 Galatas was discovered in 1992 when illegal excavations revealed the existence of several buildings associated with the Minoans.
 The site, located at Galatas Kephala, some 30 km south of Heraklion, and near the modern village of Galatas, was excavated under the guidance of archaeologist Dr. George Rethemiotakis.
 By 1997, he announced that a new Minoan palace had been discovered.

-Rethemiotakis and his team unearthed a large, paved central courtyard oriented north and south, that measured 16 meters by 32 meters.
+Excavation of the 4000 square meter palace has unearthed a large, paved central courtyard oriented north and south, that measured 16 meters by 32 meters.
 This is a typical feature of other Crete palatial sites (i. e., Knossos, Phaistos, Malia, and Zakros).
 They found remnants of a four-wing building that once surrounded the central court, also reminiscent of other Minoan palatial sites.
 Another unique feature of this Minoan center was a huge hearth measuring 3 meters by 1.5 meters, the first discovered on Crete.
 Two other hearths intended for feasting were also discovered, along with numerous Minoan ceramic finds, indicating large feasting events.

-The archaeologists discovered only scant remains of much of the west and south wings of the building.
-The east wing is the best-preserved section, while the north wing and the surrounding town still remain to be excavated.
+Work has also occurred on the settlement area associated with the palace.
+In 2007 a single-room shrine with goddess figure was found in Building 6, a large mansion southwest of the palace.
+The building had two occupation layers dated MM IIIA and LM 1A-B and included a Lustral basin.
+Remains of the earlier Protopalatial settlement, destroyed in the area of the Neopalatial palace, cover a sizable area outside of that palace.